phpMyDomo/phpMyDomo/www/inc/doc/INSTALL.md

 If not, here is the manual way of installing phpMyDomo:

+### 1) Download the archive

-### 1) Download the archive and decompress it somewhere on your server, ie in your home directory : */home/USERNAME/*
+Download the archive and decompress it somewhere on your server, ie in your home directory : */home/USERNAME/*

 ```sh
 cd /home/USERNAME/
 wget http://www.phpmydomo.org/download/?t=gz -O phpMyDomo_latest.tar.gz